Deploy-Software/Blog/README.md

 # Deploy Software Blogs

-Deploy Software Blogs is a blogging platform written in Rust, including the frontend (Yew) and the backend (Warp).
+Deploy Software Blogs is a blogging platform written in Rust, including both the frontend and the backend.

 ## Getting Started